Azure/bicep-types-az/generated/web/microsoft.web/2020-12-01/types.md

 * **managedServiceIdentityId**: int: Managed Service Identity Id
 * **minimumElasticInstanceCount**: int: Number of minimum instance count for a site This setting only applies to the Elastic Plans
-* **minTlsVersion**: '1.0' | '1.1' | '1.2': MinTlsVersion: configures the minimum version of TLS required for SSL requests.
+* **minTlsVersion**: '1.0' | '1.1' | '1.2': MinTlsVersion: configures the minimum version of TLS required for SSL requests
 * **netFrameworkVersion**: string: .NET Framework version.
 * **nodeVersion**: string: Version of Node.js.
 * **numberOfWorkers**: int: Number of workers.